apache/dubbo-admin/README.md

   run with `npm run dev`.
 * visit web page
   visit `http://localhost:8081`, frontend supports hot reload.
- * CORS problem
-    for the convenience of development, we deploy ui and server separately, so the frontend supports hot reload.
-In this mode, frontend will request `localhost:8080` to fetch data, this will cause a CORS problem, so we add a configuration in `dubbo-admin-ui/config/index.js` to support CORS.
-This config will be activated under `npm run dev` mode.

 ### Swagger support

 Once deployed, you can check http://localhost:8080/swagger-ui.html to check all restful api and models